Unconstrained learning of networked nonlinear systems via free parametrization of stable interconnected operators: Preliminaries

 \begin{rem} There is usually a ``price to pay'' for transforming the problem \eqref{eq:optc} into an unconstrained one via a free parametrization.
 This stems from the fact that, usually, the map $\psi$ is not surjective and it effectively describes only a subset of $\Phi_{\gamma}$, which in turn means that we are restricting ourselves to optimize over a subset of $L_{i2}$-bounded operators.
 This is also true for REN operators.
 However, as it is shown in~\cite{revay2021recurrent}, the advantages of having a free parametrization greatly outweigh such a drawback. \end{rem}

 Notice that so far we have considered only one single centralized operator $\Sigma_{\theta}$ but, as mentioned in the introduction, we would like to use a distributed operator to better capture the interconnectedness of real systems and we want to do that while preserving the $L_{i2}$-boundedness property.
 The free parametrization approach outlined earlier has never been generalized to distributed operators built by several interconnected sub-operators.
-It is worth mentioning that simply connecting $L_{i2}$-bounded sub-operators will not work, in general, as the resulting operator could fail to be $L_{i2}$-bounded.
-An easy example is given by the case of two $L_{i2}$-bounded sub-operators connected in a feedback loop such that the product of their $L_{i2}$-bounds is greater than 1, thus violating the small gain theorem~\cite{arcak2016networks}.
+It is worth mentioning that simply connecting $L_{i2}$-bounded sub-operators will not work, in general, as the resulting operator could fail to be $L_{i2}$-bounded. \\ We introduce a free parametrization for distributed operators in the next Section.